s0uravk/credit-risk-classification/README.md

 ## Summary

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:
+Here's the summary of the analysis and recommendation of the better model to use.

-* Which one seems to perform best?
-How do you know it performs best?
-* Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )

-If you do not recommend any of the models, please justify your reasoning.
+* Both of the models have high accuracy score.
+Whereas, for second model precision score slightly less as compared to first model.
+Second model performs the best as it has higher recall score for predicting high-risk loan as compared to model 1.
+* Yes, the performance depends on the problem we are trying to solve as model 2 decrease the numbers of False positive meaning that the loans that were predicted as healthy but in actuality, were high-risk.
+And we would like to avoid those circumstances as much as possible.
+Predicting high-risk loan(1) is more important.